Bank of England hints at faster rates hikes, but post-Brexit options open

 The BoE said policymakers would need to balance the hit to growth from lost trade, uncertainty and tighter financial conditions.
 That would normally make a case for lower rates.

-Sterling rose modestly against the dollar GBP= after the BoE policy announcement to hit a day's high.
+Sterling rose modestly against the dollar after the BoE policy announcement to hit a day’s high.
 It later fell back to show almost no change from before the statement.

 “November’s statement makes it pretty clear the Bank of England would like to be hiking rates further,” James Smith, an economist at bank ING, said.